Chicago to reopen fully on June 11, mayor says

 Hospitalizations are down 57% from the previous week as of Thursday and deaths are down to an average of four per day, NBC Chicago said, citing city data.

-Two-thirds of Illinois adults have received at least one dose of a coronavirus vaccine, while nearly 51% are fully vaccinated, having received both of the required doses from Pfizer or Moderna, or Johnson & Johnson’s single shot, according to the Chicago Tribune.
+Two-thirds of Illinois adults have received at least one dose of a coronavirus vaccine, while nearly 51% are fully vaccinated, having received both of the required doses from Pfizer (PFE.N) or Moderna (MRNA.O), or Johnson & Johnson's (JNJ.N) single shot, according to the Chicago Tribune.

 Our Standards: The Thomson Reuters Trust Principles.